SojuVR/-CSci-435-Programming-assignment-1/README.md

 If you want to try new xml and png files, add the xml file and associated png file (make sure they share the same name) to the folder Programming-Assignment-Data.
 It will be run along with the other files.

 If you rerun a file, there is no need to get rid of the previous output png.
 It will be overwritten with your new attempt.

+I chose to use python for this assignment and Pillow along with it because I am most familiar with this coding style, and Pillow I have used previously for png generation.